jamesgarnercomposer/jamesgarnercomposer.co.uk/_collections/_music/two_songs_from_creative_madness.md

 ---
 category: vocal
-description: For voice and piano
+description: for voice and piano
 subtitle: from Creative Madness
 title: Two Songs
 year: "2014"